jhaojay/imdb_top50_by_genre/README.md

 ```

 # Usage
-First, scrape all the target movie infomation from IMDB and save it to "movie_output.csv":
+First, scrape all the target movie information from IMDB and save it to "movie_output.csv":
 ```python
 python imdb_scrapper_to_csv.py
 ```